fossamagna/generator-gas/generators/app/templates/README.md

 ```

 * Server JavaScript files will be compiled by Browserify and [gasify](https://www.npmjs.com/package/gasify).
-* Sync compiled `Code.gs` to Google Apps Script Project in Google Drive by gas-manager.
+* Sync compiled `Code.gs` to Google Apps Script Project in Google Drive by clasp.